 We are committed to providing a positive and productive learning and working environment.
-To this end, hazing, harassment, intimidation, menacing, bullying or cyber bullying by students, staff or third parties is strictly prohibited and shall not be tolerated in the district.
+Hazing, harassment, intimidation, menacing, bullying or cyber bullying by students, staff or third parties is strictly prohibited and shall not be tolerated in the district.
 Policy 424.1